vinfante1346/visualizations/README.md

 ## Service Configuration

-> [!NOTE]
-> We are aware of current tool count limits in most LLMs and MCP Clients and are working to consolidate out of the box tools without compromising on tool efficacy.
-Service configurations may change in future versions.
-In the meantime, please use `other_services` section in the configuration file to limit tool count.

 A simple configuration file is used to drive all tooling.
 An example can be seen at [services/configuration.yaml](services/configuration.yaml) and a template is below.
 The path to this configuration file will be passed to the server and the contents used to create MCP server tools at startup.

 **Cortex Services**